jrmeyerhofer/LITA2017/Lesson_3/README.md

 # Lesson 3 - Create custom menus

-In this lesson we'll create a custom menu and a clickable button and image in a Google Sheet.
+In this lesson we'll create a custom menu, a clickable button, and a clickable image in a Google Sheet.

 ## Lesson Steps